androidthings/contrib-drivers/cap12xx/README.md

 CAP12XX driver for Android Things
 =================================

-This driver supports capactive touch controls build on the CAP12XX family of chips (CAP1203, CAP1293, CAP1206, CAP1296, CAP1208 and CAP1298).
+This driver supports capacitive touch controls build on the CAP12XX family of chips (CAP1203, CAP1293, CAP1206, CAP1296, CAP1208 and CAP1298).

 NOTE: these drivers are not production-ready.
 They are offered as sample